BelalAEzzat/umami_prod/README.md

 # umami_prod

-This repository utilises Ansible to manage and deploy Umami and Postgres containers on CentOS and RedHat distributions on remote nodes.
+This repository utilises Ansible to manage and deploy Umami and Postgres containers on RHEL/CentOS 7,8,9 distributions on remote nodes with steps of tasks that ensure security and automation.

 ## Prerequisites

 **- An Ansible machine is set up on your controller machine.**

-### installation Steps of ansible on Ubuntu 18.04 and later versions
+### installation Steps of Ansible on Ubuntu 18.04 and later versions
 1. update apt and install the necessary package to add and remove PPAs
    ```bash
    sudo apt update && apt install software-properties-commo